Portland Industrial Accident Lawyer

 Due to the complex nature of these cases, you need to review your case with an experienced Portland industrial accident attorney who knows toxic substance laws and the potential of recovering a settlement for your injuries, even if you have received workers’ compensation.

 If Your Employer Fails to Carry Workers’ Compensation Insurance and You are Injured …

 If your employer fails to maintain workers’ compensation insurance then you have the right to sue your employer to recover expenses associated with your injuries.
 In general, this may be problematic because you must: a) sue your employer who may be financially unable to maintain workers’ compensation insurance, and b) you must demonstrate that your employer caused your injuries.

 If You Were Injured Through the Actions of a Third Party …

-A recent California accident illustrates third party liability, when a delivery truck driver backed-up to a loading dock without checking to see if workers were in the way.
+A recent California accident illustrates third-party liability, wherein a delivery truck driver backed-up to a loading dock without checking to see if workers were in the way.
 The third party delivery driver had a history of alcohol and drug abuse, and a history of operating heavy machinery while under the influence of drugs and alcohol, and was allegedly intoxicated at the time of the accident.
-Video tape confirmed that the driver did not check for workers before backing up.
+Videotape confirmed that the driver did not check for workers before backing up.
 These actions resulted in the death of the 21-year old dock worker, and the subsequent filing of a personal injury wrongful death lawsuit.